Housebreaking: Dogs

 The first step in housebreaking a puppy is creating a routine or schedule.
 Young puppies are not able to control their bladder as well as older dogs, and they should be taken out frequently.
-A general rule of thumb is that puppies can hold their bladder one hour for every month of age bit if you would prefer to bring them out every half hour or hour you may be able to train very quickly but this is not necessary.
+A general rule of thumb is that puppies can hold their bladder one hour for every month of age, but if you would prefer to bring them out every half hour or hour, you may be able to train very quickly.
+However, this is not necessary.
 When taking the puppy outside, its owner should take it to a designated spot every time.
-Using a word as they excrete, such as "outside" or "bathroom," can be used as a way to remind the puppy what to do in the future once they are trained.
+Using a word as they excrete, such as "outside", "bathroom", or "potty" can be used as a way to remind the puppy what to do in the future once they are trained.
 Rewarding the puppy after they are done excreting helps the puppy to recognize that outdoors is the proper place to urinate and defecate.
 It is also important to note that older animals, dogs in particular, can require just as much training and attention as puppies whenever they are introduced to a new home.

+Punishing the dog for not responding well to training and making mistakes should be avoided.
+Punishment will make the animal anxious and confused and may cause a setback for the entire training process.

 Crate training should be used when the human is not able to take the dog out within its scheduled time.
 The crate should be big enough for the puppy to be comfortable, but small enough for them to not want to excrete inside the crate.

 One important part of housebreaking a pet, and dogs in particular, is to have preparations in place for periods of one's absence.
 Many pet owners focus a lot of their energies into housebreaking their pet and then have the results of their efforts undone when they are away from their pet.
 If another person cares for a pet when its owner is away, and has been accustomed to a particular place in the home as its toilet, its good toilet discipline is likely to last.